bingomanatee/snaps/README.md

 Thus, snaps is an "eventual consistency" model in which transactions are cached at the snap level and locked in in parallel.

+## Inheritance

+When Snaps are linked by nodes into a parent child tree, any changes to a property are also written into its' child Snap properties.
+However setting a Snaps' property directly protects it from inherited property changes.
+That is, you only inherit a property if your property has not been directly set through `set(...)`. &ast;

+The inheritance property reflects the inheritance style of CSS, where a DomElement's property reflects that of its parents unless its value has been set to a specific value. (see example below)

 ## Observers

 Snaps may have watchers that observe updates to the Snap.
 A snap's Observers' handlers are called under one of the following